SUM creates the shadow repository on the target database for all migration scenarios.

 Latest News [added on June 10th 2020]

 With SUM 2.0 SP 08, the approach “shadow-repository-on-target-database” is used for all migration scenarios, independent on the target release (and independent on target database type).
-This blog and all other related resources will be updated accordingly soon!
+This blog was updated accordingly

 Introducing the shadow system and shadow repository